Find out what to expect physically, mentally, and emotionally throughout the microblading healing process. We break it down for you – day by day.

 The color will change into the desired one.
 Brows will become almost 50% lighter once the microblading healing process ends.

 Follow the microblading aftercare instructions religiously.
-Don’t wash your face, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.
+Don’t get your brows wet, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.

 Your brows will look better and you will be satisfied.
 You are getting used to the fact that you don’t have to draw or fill them in with a pencil every morning.
 They are still too dark but are slowly starting to fade.